AnthonysWebLLC/CodingStandards/README.md

 # Why Coding Standards? #

-* More readbale code by driving consistency
+* More readable code by driving consistency
  * With multiple developers
  * In a large codebase
  * Across infrequent updates